sailingthroughemotion/sailingthroughemotion.github.io/main_undergraduate22.md

 * * *

 ## ... and what were we expecting to find down there?
 Drawing from Avery Singer's contemporary themes of meme culture and odd, tiled spaces, this digital painting is an ode to the absurdist tumblr meme of the [plinko horse](https://knowyourmeme.com/memes/horse-plinko), and the nature of habitual, endless scrolling of social media.
+[Click here to see the process.](./process_aversinger.html)

 ![Plinko](https://i.imgur.com/Auj4zys.jpg)